WWE Spoils Roman Reigns ‘WrestleMania’ Match Ahead Of ‘Raw’

 “A lot of brands just push messages out on social media, but that’s not what social is about.
 Social is about engaging, it’s about a conversation, it’s about listening and then responding, it’s an ongoing conversation with our fan base.”

 A perfect example of this is the reason that Roman Reigns has never attempted a heel turn since the WWE named him as the face of the company.
 Forbes reported that when Roman Reigns was the surprise 30th entrant in the 2017 Royal Rumble, a non-WWE tweet that showed the reaction to his entrance was shared 6,321 times.
-A WWE released tweet showing Tye Dillinger’s entrance as the “Perfect 10” was only shared 1,700 times.
+A WWE-released tweet showing Tye Dillinger’s entrance as the “Perfect 10” was only shared 1,700 times.

 RELATED WWE REPORTS BY THE INQUISITR